DaFuqs/Fractal/README.md

 # About Fractal

-This repo is a fork of [DaFuqs/fractal](https://github.com/dafuqs/fractal) by DaFuqs which is a fork of [lib39/fractal](https://git.sleeping.town/unascribed-mods/Lib39) by unascribed.
+This repo is a fork of [lib39/fractal](https://git.sleeping.town/unascribed-mods/Lib39) by unascribed, with added support for styled groups.

-Fractal introduces item **subgroups for the creative menu**.
+Fractal introduces **subtabs for the creative menu**.

-## Differences from Upstream

-- NeoForge
-- Some classes are renamed to fit more with Mojmaps
-- That's pretty much it!

 ### Why Fractal?